illuminatedwax/pesterchum/readme.txt

 either "a" or "A" will be matched and replaced with "4," and likewise, "i" and "I" will be replaced with "1", and "e" and "E" will be replaced with "3."

+Just like there is an "upper()" function, there is also a "lower()" function.
+It acts just like "upper()" but instead makes everything inside the parentheses lowercase.
+This allows you to do things like:

+Regexp: "(.)"
+Replace with: "lower(\1)"
+You type: "I AM YELLING"
+Result:
+GD: i am yelling

+Along with the upper and lower functions is a "scramble()" function.
+The purpose of this function is to randomly scramble anything inside the parentheses.

+Regexp: "(\w)(\w*)(\w)" Replace with: "\1scramble(\2)\3"
+You type: "hello there"
+Result:
+GD: hlelo trhee

+This particular regular expression scrambles all of the letters in the middle of a word.
+Notice that the "h" and "o" at the beginning and end of hello remain in place while the other letters are scrambled.

 You should also know that "^" is a special character in brackets.
 If placed immediately after the opening bracket (like "[^"), then the